 🏈 San Diego State Aztecs Football | Est. 1921

 SDSU football has been going down for 100+ years, with the team playing in several stadiums — from Balboa Stadium and Aztec Bowl, to San Diego Stadium and now, Snapdragon Stadium.
-The team has been coached by some of the best in the game, including Don Coryell (1961-1972), who later went on to coach the San Diego Chargers and was recently elected to the Pro Football Hall of Fame.
+The team has been coached by some of the best in the game, including the late great Don Coryell (1961-1972), who later went on to coach the San Diego Chargers and was posthumously enshrined into the Pro Football Hall of Fame Class of 2023.
 Coryell won four conference titles at SDSU, and Hall of Fame coaches Joe Gibbs and John Madden served as his assistant coaches.

 Where they play: Snapdragon Stadium